On the $t$-adic Littlewood Conjecture: Abstract

 \section{Abstract}

 EN wishes to thank Dong Han Kim for discussing Remark \ref{rem:normalIndices} and related matters with him, to Nishant Chandgotia for a discussion about Section \ref{sec:tilings}, and to Maynooth University for his two visits there during the time he was working on this project.
 EN's research was supported by EPSRC Programme Grant: EP/J018260/1.
-FA's research was partially supported by the same grant.
-FA would like to thank Professors David Bressoud and Jim Propp for correspondences which helped set this project on the right track.\\
+FA's research was supported by the same grant and by EPSRC Grant EP/T021225/1.
+FA would like to thank Professors David Bressoud and Jim Propp for correspondences which helped set this project on the right track.